cowprotocol/cowswap/libs/widget-lib/docs/README.md

 const widgetContainer = document.getElementById('cowswap-widget')

 const params: CowSwapWidgetParams = {
-  appCode: 'YOUR_APP_ID', // Name of your app (max 50 characters, e.g. "Pig Swap")
+  appCode: 'My Cool App', // Name of your app (max 50 characters)
   width: 600, // Width in pixels (or 100% to use all available space)
   height: 640,
   sell: { asset: 'DAI' }, // Sell token.
 Optionally add amount for sell orders